memari-majid/LLM-App-Design/README.md

 ## ✍️ Adding New Chapters

 1. Create a new Markdown file (e.g., `05-new-topic.md`) in the `docs/chapters/` directory.
-2. Add it to the `nav` section in the `mkdocs.yml` file under `Chapters`:
+2. Add it to the `nav` section in the `mkdocs.yml` file:
     ```yaml
     nav:
-      - Home: index.md
-      - About: about.md
-      - Chapters:
       - Introduction: chapters/00-introduction.md
       # ... other chapters ...
       - New Topic Title: chapters/05-new-topic.md # <-- Add new chapter here
     ```

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request for:
+Please feel free to submit a Pull Request.

--   New chapters or sections
--   Corrections or clarifications
--   Design patterns and case studies
--   Visual diagrams or implementation examples

 ## 📜 License